Last-Order/Minyami/readme.md

      --verbose, debug              Debug output
 ```

+## FAQ

+Q: Should I keep the browser open when downloading?

+A: It's not necessary.

+Q: How to get openssl for Windows?

+A: You can install openssl via Chocolatey.

+`choco install openssl`

 ## Contribution

 Minyami is developed with TypeScript.
 You need to install TypeScript Compiler before you start coding.